Froyle Speedwatch

 Details of the Hampshire 20 mph policy can be found here

-Road narrowing has been considered on occasions but is not considered appropriate for Froyle due to the large amount of agricultural machinery using the lanes which would be unable to fit though.
+Any additional signage or road restrictions etc can only be installed with permission of Hampshire Highways who have strict rules on what is permissible.
+Road narrowing and speed bumps have been considered on occasions but are not considered appropriate in Froyle due to the large amount of agricultural machinery using the lanes which would be unable to fit though.

 Can the ASW cameras be made more visible?